-A numbers of studies have conduct to explain the work environment with different aspects such as job satisfaction (laffaldano & Muchinsky, 1985) and employee retention (Martin 1979), employee turnover, organizational commitment and job involvement (Sjoberg & Sverke 2000).
+According to Silbert (2005), well skilled and talented workers may easily find good job, position and workplace elsewhere; however the effective way for retaining these talented employees is to enhance friendly and close working environment and to promote leader support.
+Freyermuth (2007), recommended that organization must groom leader to support the employees and to well build the work environment where workers want to stay.
+Providing opportunities, testing their abilities and providing level of performance can enhance employees' capability and make them to stay in the organization.
+7. Work Environment: A number of studies have conducted to explain the work environment with different aspects such as job satisfaction, (laffaldano & Muchinsky, 1985) and employee retention (Martin 1979), employee turnover, organizational commitment and job involvement, (Sjoberg & Sverke 2000).
 Work environment is considered one of the most important factors in employee's retention (Zeytinoglu & Denton, 2005).
-According to Hytter (2008) work environment is generally discussed as industrial perspective, focus on aspect i.e. noise, toxic substances exposure and heavy lifts etc. The interesting part of work environment is; work environment characteristics in services sector is differ from production sector, because services sector directly deal with consumers / clients (Normann 1986).
-The interactions depends on the kind of job or / and kind of business, it may be more or may be less.
-The interaction between employees and client / consumer move from physical to Psychological dimension.
-Psychological work environment consist of work load, decision, support, stressors, latitude and decision etc. It is much important to know and recognize the emerging needs of employees and provide good work environment as required to keep the employees committed with organization.
+According to Hytter (2008), work environment is generally discussed as industrial perspective, focus on aspect i.e. noise, toxic substances exposure and heavy lifts etc. The interesting part of work environment is: work environment characteristics in services sector is differ from production sector, because services sector directly deal with consumers / clients (Normann 1986).
+The interactions depend on the kind of job or / and kind of business, it may be more or may be less.
+The interaction between employees and clients / consumers move from physical to psychological dimension.
+Psychological work environment consist of work load, decision, support, stressors, latitude and decision etc. It is of much importance to know and recognize the emerging needs of employees and providing good work environment in order to keep the employees committed with organization.

-According to Ramlall,(2003), people are strive to work and to stay in those corporation that provide good and positive work environment, where employee feel that they are valued and making difference.
+According to Ramlall,(2003), people strive to work and to stay in those corporation that provides good and positive work environment, where employees feel that they are valued and making difference.
 Proficient employees of such organizations are dragging together to push the organization forward.
-Research conducted by ASID find that physical & work environment play pivotal role in employee's decision whether to leave the job or stay and consider as a major factor in employee retention.
+Research conducted by ASID found that physical & work environment play pivotal role in employee's decision whether to leave the job or to stay and consider as a major factor in employee's retention.
 Light has been identified is a casual factor of job performance, sometime noise disturb the working environments and create a hitch in office which is harmful to employees psychological & physical welfare, encouragement and at times productivity.
 The most plentiful audio grievances are, short of speech isolation, such as eavesdrop people discussion and receiving the same feeling as well.
 It is beneficial for office environment as well as for health to reduce apprehension and stress.